-FIELD DESCRIPTION PPPoE pass- through Press [SPACE BAR] to select Yes and press [ENTER] to enable PPPoE pass through.
+FIELD DESCRIPTION PPPoE pass-through Press [SPACE BAR] to select Yes and press [ENTER] to enable PPPoE pass through.
 In addition to the Prestige's built-in PPPoE client, you can enable PPPoE pass through to allow up to ten hosts on the LAN to use PPPoE client software on their computers to connect to the ISP via the Prestige.
 Each host can have a separate account and a public WAN IP address.
 PPPoE pass through is an alternative to NAT for applications where NAT is not appropriate.
-Press [SPACE BAR] to select No and press [ENTER] to disable PPPoE pass through if you do not need to allow hosts on the LAN to use PPPoE client software on their computers to connect to the ISP. oleted this menu, press [ENTER] at the prompt "Press ENTER to confirm or ESC to configuration or press [ESC] to cancel and go back to the previous screen.
+Press [SPACE BAR] to select No and press [ENTER] to disable PPPoE pass through if you do not need to allow hosts on the LAN to use PPPoE client software on their computers to connect to the ISP.
+When you have comple or ESC to Cancel eted this menu, press [ENTER] at the prompt "Press ENTER to Confirm 1:" to save your configuration, or press [ESC] at any time to cancel.

-Chapter 19 Static Route Setup
+CHAPTER 19 Static Route Setup